 While cloud is the preferred platform for software innovation, challenges remain.
 For one, cloud needs to efficiently support innovation in computation-heavy emerging areas such as artificial intelligence.
 Two, it needs to allow developers to integrate capabilities safely across multiple organizations.
 Three, it must help developers securely integrate capabilities across clouds, public and on-premise.
 Finally, it needs to guarantee privacy, integrity, and regulatory compliance for applications and data.
 These challenges require innovation in systems, programming models and algorithms.

 Our research seeks to develop technologies that will enable cloud to become the most efficient and most secure platform for modern workloads.
 We study system architectures and distributed platforms for these workloads, container technologies for application portability and security, programming models, software architecture paradigms, networking and storage, all with an eye to enabling resiliency, agility, and holistic security.

-Among the cloud projects that IBM researchers are working on:
+Projects that IBM researchers are working on include: